WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

 developer & IT systems people is built into the TCP protocol.
-The rate limiting part is TCP's "sliding window", which permits a limited number of network packets to be "in transit" in the network without permanently overloading the network's capacity.
+The rate limiting part is TCP's "sliding window", which permits a limited number of network packets to be "in transit" in the network without permanently overloading the network's capacity or the receiving system's capacity.
 When the sliding window is large, the sender is permitted to send a large number of bytes to the receiver.
 When the window is zero, the sender must stop sending.